 Eventually my job changed paths again and I no longer could commit to a weekly evening and I accepted the position County Shooting Advisor.
 Target shooting is a sport I have enjoyed for many years and after attending training courses locally in Avon Scouts, I set up the Frome Scout Rifle Club.
 Along with other adult coaches we had Scouts from the Club go on to represent both the County and their Country in shooting.

-I have now recently become the District Explorer Scout Commissioner for Avalon where I hope to be able to use all the Scouting knowledge I have leant over the years to help other Leaders, to offer great programs for the young adults and give them the skills they need in Life.
+Before becoming part of the DC Team, i was recently the District Explorer Scout Commissioner for Avalon where I hope I was able to use all the Scouting knowledge I have leant over the years to help other Leaders, to offer great programmes for the young adults and gave them the skills they need in Life.

 Charlotte Redfearn-WardAssistant District Commissioner (Scouts)